How can I update my billing address for my Venmo Debit Card?

 Where do I find my card transaction history?

 Open the Venmo app, go to the “Me” tab.
 You can view all of your transaction history including, Venmo Debit Card purchases, ATM withdrawals and fees, online purchases, payments to friends, and more in your personal transactions feed on the Venmo App.

 You can also view your Venmo transaction history on the web.
 Learn more about downloading your Venmo transaction history.

 If you have questions about a specific transaction, contact us here.
 Please be prepared to provide us with the name and location of the merchant you paid, along with the date and amount of the transaction.

 Why was the final amount (capture) different than the initial authorization?

 There may be a difference between the amount that you see when you initially authorize a purchase, and the final capture amount.
 Some merchants place a hold larger than the transaction amount to cover incidentals or tips (such as "pay at the pump" for fuel, or at restaurants, hotels, and car rental locations), which will impact your available balance while the authorization is pending.
-If no incidentals took place, or you tipped less than the hold amount, your final transaction amount will reflect that difference.
+If no incidentals took place, or you tipped less than the held amount, your final transaction amount will reflect that difference.

 Why is my balance less than expected before the payment is finalized?

 Right after you make a purchase (authorization), all or part of your Venmo balance will be held until the purchase is finalized (captured) by the merchant.
 If your Venmo balance exceeds the amount of your purchase, your balance will be reduced by the authorized amount to account for this hold.
 This is to ensure that there are enough funds to cover the purchase once it is finalized.